 It’s not a PowerPoint text overload problem.
 But, undoubtedly, it is a management presentation problem.
 Clone Wars = good.
 PowerPoint clone = bad.

-Plus, you can discover more tips and new presentation suggestions with one of our presentation training packages.
+Plus, you can discover more tips and new presentation suggestions with one of our presentation training packages or enroll with an online public speaking course.
 Please don’t hesitate to get in touch with any questions you might have.